 A few of my thoughts on "Science Writing"

 Science writing has the same requirements as all other writing

 - Appearance.
 Use a font that is easy to read (I like Times, Palatino, and Helvetica, all at 12 points), don't crowd the margins, use clean white paper.

 - Spelling.
 Be perfect.
 Nothing makes writing look worse than spelling mistakes.
 If there was ever a time when spelling mistakes could be tolerated (and I don't think there ever was), it certainly is not now.
 Use your spell checker.
-AND THEN USE YOUR HEAD--the spill chukhar can't no if you half miss tipped an udder world instead off the won you thought ewe deed, ore if words inverted are.
+AND THEN USE YOUR HEAD--the spill chukhar can't no if you half miss tipped an udder world instead off the won you thought ewe deed, are if words inverted or.